ovu/ovu.blog/posts/2016-11-25-hakyll-first-steps.markdown

                   }
 ```

-The code above overwrites the default destination direcory of Hakyll.
+The code above overwrites the default destination directory of Hakyll.
 Then we can use the configuration as follows:

 ``` haskell
 main :: IO ()